 Circles/Stars/Other Simple Shapes: Choose a sturdy metal cookie cutter – at least one-inch deep – that features a simple shape such as circles or stars.
 Cutters with intricate designs will not release bars completely after cutting.

 Coat the cutter(s) with cooking spray and then wipe clean with a paper towel.
 Firmly and quickly press the cutter down through the pan of bar cookies.
 Gently cut away the outer scraps using a paring knife.
 Slide a spatula under the cutter and lift the shape out to a flat, clean surface.
 Remove the cutter.

-Use the leftover scraps to make Holiday Cake Bon Bons.
+Styling Tip: Use the leftover scraps to make Holiday Cake Bon Bons.
 Just mix the scraps with frosting, shape into balls, and freeze.
 Dip the frozen balls in melted candy coating and then decorate as desired.
-Check out these cake ball ideas
+Check out these cake ball ideas for inspiration!

 If layering your bars for presentation, make sure the tops of the bars are suitable for stacking.
 If so, line each layer with parchment paper or waxed paper.